fractaldotbox/ddevkit/README.md

 ## Repository structure
 This is the monorepo including documentations and packages released.
 Note only default style is supported.

+## Graphql
+- currently we consolidate graphql generation and types under `packages/graphql` instead of workspace level
+- opted for string [documentMode](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client#when-to-use-a-string-documentmode
+) for smaller bundle size and not using AST on the client (tanstack)
+- we will try to modularize and support cli to generate under `@/graphql`

 ## Rationale